atul-anurag-sharma/atulanurag/content/post/How can I tell what you are to me?/index.md

 You are the love I feel, the passion that's real,

-The bond that connects us, the strength that we steal.
+The bond that connects us, the strength that we steal.<br />

-How can I tell what you are to me?
+How can I tell what you are to me?<br />

 You are the sun that rises, the moon that shines,